-- e.
-The project would not conflict with any local policies protecting biological resources, such as tree preservation or the County's Conservation Regulations.
-The site is an improved industrial lot with little native vegetation.
-In accordance with the requirements of the NVBPSP, new landscaping will be provided on the site.
-The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for a significant impact thereto. - f.
-The proposed project would not conflict with the provisions of adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
+- d.
+As there are no streams or creeks on the site, the project does not have the potential to interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites. - e.
+The project would not conflict with any local policies protecting biological species, such a tree preservation or the County's Conservation Regulations.
+The site is an improved industrial lot with no native vegetation.
+In accordance with the requirements of the specific plan, new landscaping will be provided on the site.
+The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for significant impact. - f.
+The proposed project would not conflict with the provisions of an adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
 There are no plans applicable to the subject parcel.